Ghen War: Reception

+Ghen War was released in Japan for the Sega Saturn on April 26, 1996.

 Ghen War divided critics, who expressed contradicting opinions on most of the game's major aspects.
 While Andrew Baran, Mike LeFebvre, and Mike Desmond of Electronic Gaming Monthly said the gameplay consists of aimless wandering "with no goals or point", reviewers for Next Generation and Sega Saturn Magazine asserted that the varied mission objectives and automap give the gameplay greater direction than most games of its type.
 While GamePro, Next Generation, Game Revolution, and Andrew Baran and Sushi-X of EGM all said the visuals are both technically impressive and an enhancement to the gameplay experience with their contrasting landscapes, Mark LeFebvre of EGM and Rob Allsetter of Sega Saturn Magazine described them as both monotonous and unacceptably poor given the Saturn's capabilities.
 LeFebvre said the enemies have "no intelligence", but Next Generation contented that "the enemies are smart.
 Sure, you'll come across some that are more like targets than predators, but it's also not unusual to find an enemy sneaking around behind the crest of a hill in order to attack from some hidden corner."
 Critics did generally agree that the game's complex controls can be difficult, but disagreed on whether this remains a problem after the initial learning curve is past.

 Critics were also divided in their overall assessments of Ghen War.
 Some concluded that its negative aspects completely outweighed its merits or at best made it a game that only a select few would have the patience needed to appreciate, while others felt that it offers enough enjoyment and sparks of originality to make it worth getting.
+In 1998, Saturn Power ranked Ghen War 99th on their Top 100 Sega Saturn Games summarizing: "Varied level design and clever gameplay makes Ghen War a more interesting and challenging mission-based Doom-like affair.
+Although they criticized the slow gameplay.